mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 are effete buffoons who have no idea how close they live to danger.

-Politically, Gazulin is balanced between the ‘Junction bloc’ in the centre of the subsector and the Gazulin/Mirage pair.
+Politically, Gazulin is balanced between the ‘Junction bloc’ in the center of the subsector and the Gazulin/Mirage pair.
 Junction is actually a minor member of the bloc but sits in the middle of a knot of rich industrial or agricultural worlds, making it a vitally important trade hub.
 Old Gazulin tries to retain its pre-eminence in the sector